AlexGustafsson/srdl/README.md

 - Focused on performance
   - Zero runtime dependencies like ffmpeg
   - Virtually zero RAM or CPU usage
-- Metadata is written into downloaded audio files, compatible with Jellyfin and others
+- Metadata is written into downloaded audio files, compatible with Jellyfin, Audiobookshelf and others
 - Downloads include cover, backdrop and episode images
 - Throttling configuration for fair bandwidth